-Germany is an acknowledged and attractive place of arbitration, not only for national arbitral proceedings but also for international ones due to its arbitration-friendly legislation and legal integrity.
-Among various other bilateral agreements concerning arbitration regulations, Germany ratified the New York Convention of 1958.
-German arbitration law is based on the understanding, that state courts and arbitration courts grant equivalent legal protection.
+Germany is an acknowledged and attractive place for arbitration proceedings, both national and international, due to its arbitration-friendly legislation and legal integrity.
+Germany has ratified various bilateral agreements concerning arbitration regulations, including the New York Convention of 1958.
+German arbitration law is based on the principle that state and arbitration courts provide equivalent legal protection.

-Many international arbitration proceedings are executed by the International Chamber of Commerce (ICC), which is represented by ICC Germany.
+Many international arbitration proceedings are conducted by the International Chamber of Commerce (ICC), represented by ICC Germany.

-In Germany Sec.
-1025 – 1066 of the Code of Civil Procedure (Zivilprozessordnung) govern arbitral proceedings – as an almost literal adaptation of the United Nations Commission on International Trade Law (UNCITRAL) Model Law.
+In Germany, sections 1025–1066 of the Code of Civil Procedure (Zivilprozessordnung) govern arbitral proceedings as an almost literal adaptation of the United Nations Commission on International Trade Law (UNCITRAL) Model Law.
+Higher regional courts provide judicial support and supervision of arbitration proceedings, for example in the enforcement of foreign arbitral awards or the setting aside of arbitral awards.

 There are no restrictions for arbitration.
 It is a well-functioning alternative to state court proceedings, providing high quality, flexibility and legal integrity, and it may be conducted in English (and other languages).